Cladding spraying in Norwich and across Norfolk

 What Norfolk’s commercial buildings typically need

-The stock around Norwich is more varied than outsiders expect: business parks on the city fringe, trade-counter and warehouse units along the ring road, food-sector and agricultural-engineering buildings scattered across the county, and retail sheds on the main approaches.
-A large share of it is profiled steel that has been working for decades on its original factory finish.
+The buildings around Norwich are more varied than you might think.
+We see everything from business parks on the edge of the city to trade counters and warehouses along the ring road, food production units and agricultural engineering sheds dotted across the county, and the usual retail boxes on the main roads.
+A lot of it is profiled steel that’s been working hard for decades on its original factory finish.

-Norfolk’s exposure plays its part too.
-Open sites take easterly weather with very little in the way, and elevations facing the prevailing wind chalk and fade faster than the sheltered sides of the same building.
-A survey maps that difference panel by panel, so the preparation, and the budget, reflect the building as it actually is rather than as an average.
+Norfolk’s open landscape plays a big part too.
+Sites that are exposed to the east take a real hammering from the weather, and any elevation facing the prevailing wind will chalk and fade faster than the more sheltered sides of the same building.
+Our survey maps out those differences panel by panel.
+That way, the preparation work, and the budget, reflect the building as it actually is, not just some average.

-Spraying is also how many Norfolk owners handle a change of image.
-Because the new finish arrives in the colour you choose rather than the colour the sheet left the factory with, a recoat doubles as a rebrand: one programme of work can take a unit from a faded eighties brown to a current corporate scheme, with trims and flashings picked out separately if wanted.
+We also find that spraying is how many Norfolk owners handle a rebrand.
+Because the new finish comes in any colour you choose, not just the one the sheet left the factory with, a recoat can double as a complete image change.
+One programme of work can transform a unit from a faded eighties brown to a smart, modern corporate scheme, with trims and flashings picked out separately if you want them.

 Not every panel should be coated

-An honest contractor turns work away, and we do.
-Sheets that corrosion has gone through, composite panels with separating faces, buildings with failed fixings or saturated insulation: none of these are spraying jobs, whatever a price-per-metre calculation suggests.
-Coating over a failing substrate buys a tidy photograph and a short-lived finish, and we are not in that business.
+An honest contractor will turn work away, and we do.
+If corrosion has eaten right through the sheets, if composite panels are delaminating, or if a building has failed fixings or waterlogged insulation, none of those are spraying jobs.
+It doesn’t matter what a price-per-metre calculator suggests.
+Coating over a failing substrate might look good for a photo, but the finish won’t last.
+We’re not in that business.

-Where the survey finds problems of that kind, we set them out in writing and recommend the repair or replacement work that should come first.
-Sometimes that means a smaller coating job than anyone expected.
-Sometimes it means none at all.
-Either outcome beats a finish that fails within a couple of winters.
+If our survey finds problems like that, we’ll put it all in writing and recommend the repair or replacement work that needs doing first.
+Sometimes that means a smaller coating job than you expected.
+Sometimes it means no coating at all.
+Either way, it’s better than a finish that falls apart after a couple of winters.

 The process, stage by stage

-For buildings that pass inspection, the work follows a fixed sequence:
+For buildings that pass inspection, the work always follows the same sequence:

-- A written specification covering preparation, repairs and the coating system
+- A written specification covering preparation, any repairs needed, and the coating system we’ll use.

-- Cleaning, corrosion treatment and cut-edge work before any colour
+- Cleaning, corrosion treatment and cut-edge work.
+This all happens before any colour goes on.

-- Masking of glazing, signage, hardstandings and neighbouring surfaces
+- Masking off glazing, signage, hardstandings and any neighbouring surfaces.

-- Controlled spray application, then an elevation-by-elevation check at handover
+- Controlled spray application, then a thorough elevation-by-elevation check at handover.

-That sequence travels well beyond the city.
-Great Yarmouth, Wymondham, Dereham and Thetford all sit inside the area we cover from the same starting point, and the rest of Norfolk with them.
+That sequence works just as well beyond the city.
+Great Yarmouth, Wymondham, Dereham and Thetford are all within the area we cover from the same starting point, and the rest of Norfolk too.

 Choosing survey-led over quote-by-photo

-Spray equipment is easy to buy; judgement is not.
+Spray equipment is easy to buy.
+Good judgement isn’t.
 The contractors who cause problems in this trade are rarely bad sprayers.
-They are bad surveyors, pricing buildings they have never touched and discovering corrosion only after the access equipment is in place, at which point the variation invoice writes itself.
+They’re bad surveyors.
+They price buildings they’ve never actually touched, only to discover serious corrosion once the access equipment is in place.
+That’s when the variation invoice writes itself.

-Leading with the survey reverses that.
-You learn what condition your cladding is genuinely in, what it needs and what the work involves before committing to anything.
-Even if you go no further than the report, you end up with a written record of the facade’s condition, which is useful information for any owner.
-If you own or manage clad commercial property in Norwich and the elevations are starting to look tired, that inspection is the sensible first step.
+Leading with the survey reverses all that.
+You find out the true condition of your cladding, exactly what it needs, and what the work involves before you commit to anything.
+Even if you decide not to go ahead with the work, you still end up with a written record of your facade’s condition, which is useful information for any owner.
+If you own or manage clad commercial property in Norwich and the elevations are looking a bit tired, that inspection is the smart first step.